Provisioning Compute Nodes

 Your AI assistant will:

-- Choose sensible defaults (OS, resources, region)
+- Choose sensible defaults (CPU and memory)

 - Create the instance